Arwa-2004/Eye-disease-Computer-Vision/README.md

 Glaucoma: Progressive damage to the optic nerve, often associated with increased intraocular pressure.

 Normal: Healthy retina with no visible abnormalities.
+It can be found at [Eye Diseases Classification Kaggle](https://www.kaggle.com/code/mahnazarjmand/eye-diseases-classification/input)

 # Project Structure